 Obligers are very aware of their patterns of meeting outer expectations.
 This makes them feel taken for granted, gives them a feeling that things are unfair, and expectations are unrealistic.
 Over time this leads to a feeling that people are taking advantage of them.

-All of a sudden they can fall in Obliger-Rebellion, where they refuse to meet external expectations and will take dramatic decisions without warning.
+All of a sudden they can fall into Obliger-Rebellion, where they refuse to meet external expectations and will take dramatic decisions without warning.
 It is a form of self-protection when the Obliger is in a situation that is not suiting them and they don’t know how to get out.

 Obliger-Rebellion is a mechanism to protect themselves and will usually go back to their regular Obliger tendency over time.
 BUT those dramatic decisions they took stay that way.